swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 [Read Full Details](https://github.com/apple/swift-evolution/blob/main/proposals/0354-regex-literals.md#source-compatibility)

-## Benefits Of Enabling Upcoming Features

-There are a number of benefits to enabling upcoming features in your code:

-1. You can find out immediately if your code is affected by the changes.
-If it is, you can update your code now or turn the feature off and schedule the time to make the necessary adjustments without needing to wait for Swift 6 to be released.

-2. If your code compiles cleanly with the upcoming features enabled, then you know these features will not be an issue for you when you migrate to Swift 6.

-3. Once enabled, you can be sure that new code you write will already incorporate these upcoming features and not need to be updated later.
-This also allows you and your team to begin building ‘muscle memory’ now, writing code that takes the changes into account.

 ## Get Started Today

-Enabling upcoming features gives you a flexible way to migrate your code to adopt changes coming in Swift 6 at your own pace, feature by feature, target by target.
+Enabling upcoming features gives you a flexible way to migrate your code to adopt changes coming in the next major release of Swift at your own pace, feature by feature, target by target.

 You can start looking into these features today in a low-risk way by creating a test branch of your project and enabling upcoming features one at a time, one target at a time.